 - If there is more supply than demand, crude oil and natural gas prices tend to fall.

 - If there is more supply than demand, natural gas and crude oil prices tend to rise.

 - When there’s political unrest, changes in government leaders, potential wars, or other political events, it will affect crude oil prices, which trickles down to natural gas prices.
 In general, these events tend to drive prices higher.

 - When temperatures get colder, we tend to see natural gas and crude oil prices rise.

-- If there is a natural disaster affecting an area that produces crude oil… well, you could guess there would be less supply, which would cause a spike in prices.
+- If there is a natural disaster affecting an area that produces crude oil, there is less supply, which would cause a spike in prices.

-- When there is hot weather, this increases the demand for cooling… in turn, this increases the demand for natural gas used by power plants.
-That would drive natural gas prices.
+- When there is hot weather, this increases the demand for cooling.
+In turn, this increases the demand for natural gas used by power plants.
+That would drive natural gas prices up.

 United States Oil Fund (USO)

 The United States Oil Fund aims to track the daily performance of West Texas Intermediate (WTI) crude oil.
 WTI crude oil is considered “light and sweet” crude oil.
 Additionally, it’s considered a medium-grade crude oil product.

 USO specifically aims to track the daily percentage changes of WTI crude oil.
 In other words, if WTI crude oil is up 1% in a specific day, USO would be up around 1% that same day.